Hair coat and skin conditions in dogs

 Chronic and recurring conditions without an identifiable cause can pose a more significant problem, as can some underlying systemic disorders, for which lifelong medication may be required.
 If this is the case, frequent check-ups will be necessary to monitor the dog’s condition and adjust the treatment plan where necessary.
 In most cases, carefully following the veterinarian’s instructions will lead to healthy skin, coat, and a happy dog.
 It is important to follow through with all diet, parasite control, and hygiene recommendations.

-Treatment for hair coat and skin condition in dogs
+Treatment for hair coat and skin conditions

 Successful treatment of hair coat and skin disorders requires definitive diagnosis of the specific condition.
 If the dog’s skin or coat problem is caused by an underlying health issue, the general health of the skin and the quality of the hair should improve dramatically when the illness is brought under control with appropriate treatment.
 In many cases, a multimodal treatment approach will be prescribed encompassing two or more types of treatment.
 These may include: